BudgieInWA/notebook-gen/README.md

 Firefox
 -------

-Use the scale option to make sure you get the desired number of columns.
+Use Firefox's header and footer options to remove garbage and add page numbers etc. Use the scale option found in print preview to make sure you get the desired number of columns.

 To remove the extra margin between the print margin and the page content navigate to `about:config`, search for "margin" and set `print.print_margin_right` and `print.print_margin_left` to 0.
-These settings might not show up until you have used the UI to change the margins.
+I have found 0.2 to be a good value for `top` and `bottom`.
+These settings might not show up in the list until you have used the UI to change the margins.

 Chrome
 ------